Filipino Christmas traditions

 Every country has its own set of traditions to follow for the Yuletide season, but Filipinos do it best.
-After all, we celebrate Christmas for longer than any other country in the world.
-With a uniquely lengthy holiday, we’re bound to have more local Christmas traditions than usual.
+After all, we celebrate Christmas festivites for a longer period than any other country in the world.
+With a uniquely lengthy holiday, we’re bound to have more traditions and beliefs than any of our neighboring countries.

 Table of Contents